THE Lemon and Birch BLOG

 I hope these best practice tips have helped you get clearer on some aspects of designing a brand identity.
 As ever, if you have any questions for me or things you’d like me to cover please do send me an email at firstname.lastname@example.org – I’m always happy to help!

-When creating a logo design either for yourself or as a designer for a client, in some cases, all you really need is some unique typography to bring things to life.
-In this post I’ll share 6 typography design ideas your can steal for yourself!
+When creating typography logos either for yourself or as a designer for a client, in some cases, all you really need is one unique element to bring things to life.
+In this post I’ll share 6 typography logo design ideas your can try yourself!

 Sometimes it’s best to keep your logo design type based so that you can bring in illustrative elements in other parts of the branding like on product packaging or as elements to build into a website design.